 Race discrimination includes adverse employment actions taken because of a person’s race, including actions concerning:

 - Failure or Refusal to Hire.

 - Promotion, demotion, or job assignments.

-Murray Law welcomes the opportunity to provide dedicated legal counsel and representation to any person who believes that he or she has been deprived of the right to be free from race discrimination in employment.
+Murray Law welcomes the opportunity to provide dedicated legal counsel and representation to any person facing racial discrimination.
 Please contact Steven Murray at 720-600-6642.